-If using commercial transportation, stoves and fuel bottles can be shipped to Philmont and will be held at the Base Camp Mail Room for your arrival.
-(Allow two weeks.)
+If using commercial transportation, stoves and fuel bottles can be shipped to Philmont and will be held at the Base Camp Mail Room for your arrival (see page 32).
 A minimum of two stoves for your crew is required.

 Learn and follow these safety tips: